 Getting a tattoo is a serious business.
 These days you can get them removed, but that can be more painful than getting one in the first place.
 So, it would seem like a good idea to get a design you would like for the rest of your life.
-If you are reading this the chances are you like art.
+If you are reading this, there are chances that you like art.
 Why not have your favorite piece always with you?
-An artsy tattoo!
+An artsy tattoo is for life!
 DailyArt Magazine is here to help you find inspiration in the pieces below.
 We will take a look at the classics.

 Gustav Klimt is a tattooist’s darling.
 While doing research for this piece I came across multiple designs based on Klimt’s work.
-Maybe his art renders itself to conversion into tattoos thanks to its linear nature.
+Maybe his art renders itself conversion into tattoos thanks to its linear nature.
 As much as we are focused here on artsy inspirations in tattoos, tattooists draw inspiration from everywhere.
 Rita Zolotukhina is a prime example, nature being her main inspiration.
 She specializes in what you might call botanical tattoos.
-Check out more of her work here.

 Eheon often seeks inspiration in art and by looking at his Instagram it seems Egon Schiele is one of his main muses.
 This is interesting as Schiele’s art is far from the simple idea of beauty that we associate with harmony and balance.
 Quite the opposite, Schiele’s art is the embodiment of anxiety, exaggeration, and suffering.

-Mother and Daughter shows us the raw emotions between the two.
-Their embrace strong and close, but also a little off-balance as if the daughter threw herself into mother’s arms to find protection.
+Mother and Daughter show us the raw emotions between the two.
+Their embrace was strong and close, but also a little off-balance as if the daughter threw herself into her mother’s arms to find protection.
 The red dress feels reassuring as if the strong warm color could protect us.
-The mother’s head leans in an immortal gesture of mother caressing her child and breathing in its smell.
+The mother’s head leans in an immortal gesture of the mother caressing her child and breathing in its smell.

 Dear Vincent is another tattoo darling, this time I think more of clients than tattoo artists.
-The number of tattooed Starry Nights is absolutely staggering!
+The number of tattooed Starry Night is staggering!
 I picked this one by J. Hyeon, purely for the level of detail.

 Vincent van Gogh painted Starry Night in 1889 during his stay at the asylum of Saint-Paul-de-Mausole near Saint-Rémy-de-Provence.
-Initially, his state was improving, but unfortunately he later relapsed.
-His darker mood reflected in his art, particularly in the use of darker colors, instead of sunny yellows.
+Initially, his state was improving, but unfortunately, he later relapsed.
+His darker mood is reflected in his art, particularly in the use of darker colors, instead of sunny yellows.
 The interesting thing is that Starry Night is an imaginary landscape.
-None of the scenery matches the area surrounding Saint-Paul or the view from his window.
+None of the scenery matches the area surrounding Saint Paul or the view from his window.
 For a man who religiously painted what he saw, it’s a remarkable break from Van Gogh’s typical approach.

-Sandro Botticelli was not actually named Sandro Botticelli.
-You can easily figure out that Sando is a shortened version of Alessandro.
+Sandro Botticelli was not named Sandro Botticelli.
+You can easily figure out that Sandro is a shortened version of Alessandro.
 But what about the Botticelli?
-Apparently, it was a nickname given to him by his brother.
+It was a nickname given to him by his brother.
 Botticello in Italian means a small barrel-shaped crystal vase.
 How sweet of a brother to call his sibling a tiny barrel!

 The nice thing about Botticelli is that you can see most of his iconic paintings in one place.
 So if you are a fan head straight for the Uffizi in Florence.
 There you can see the Birth of Venus and the Primavera side by side, with some Madonnas thrown in for good measure.

 Zlata Kolomoyskaya specializes more in what you may call commemorative tattoos.
 These include portraits of famous people or people’s babies and favorite pets.
 Yet sometimes she also draws on art for inspiration.
-Here we can see a beautiful rendition of Cupid and Psyche by William Bouguereau.
-Apparently it took nine hours to complete, which is quite a long session.
+Here we can see a beautiful rendition of Cupid and Psyche by William-Adolphe Bouguereau.
+It took nine hours to complete, which is quite a long session.

-William Bouguereau was a French academic painter.
+William-Adolphe Bouguereau was a French academic painter.
 He was reviled by the Impressionists but loved by the public at the time.
-What endeared him to his patrons was not only his conservative style that felt safe and familiar, but also his focus on female nudity.
+What endeared him to his patrons was not only his conservative style that felt safe and familiar but also his focus on female nudity.
 His works were often bought before they were completed.
-Also many of them traveled to the United States.
+Also, many of them traveled to the United States.
 By the early twentieth century, Bouguereau and his art fell out of favor with the public due in part to changing tastes.
-In the 1980’s a revival of interest in figure painting led to a rediscovery of Bouguereau and his work.
-Throughout the course of his life Bouguereau executed 822 known, finished paintings, although the whereabouts of many are still unknown.
+In the 1980s a revival of interest in figure painting led to a rediscovery of Bouguereau and his work.
+Throughout his life, Bouguereau executed 822 known, finished paintings, although the whereabouts of many are still unknown.

 Now, if Hopper was a little too sedate for you let’s check out Luca Giordano.
 Here, in the tattoo by Ivan Casabo, we have The Fall of the Rebel Angels.
 Luca Giordano was an Italian Baroque painter.
 Born in Naples he worked in Rome, Bologna, Florence, as well as Madrid, and Toledo.
 Jusepe de Ribera trained him early in his career.
 Subsequently, he traveled to Rome for further training.
-Giordano was famous for the speed of his work; it even gained him a nickname ‘fa presto’ (‘doing fast’).
+Giordano was famous for the speed of his work; it even gained him the nickname “fa presto” (“doing fast”).